-Trinity College London recognises that slavery and human trafficking is an increasing concern on a global basis and is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain.
-We also expect the same high standards from our contractors, suppliers and other business partners and would not work with any organisation and would terminate any existing contractual arrangements, where we suspected any involvement in modern slavery.
+At Trinity we recognise that slavery and human trafficking are an increasing concern on a global basis and we are committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chains.
+We also expect the same high standards from our contractors, suppliers and other business partners and will not work with any organisation where we suspect any involvement in modern slavery.

 Trinity College London is an international exam board providing qualifications in English language and the performing arts in approximately 70 countries worldwide.
 It is a registered charity in England and Wales (no. 104792) and in Scotland (no. SC 049143).
 In the financial year 2021-22, the average number of employees calculated on a full-time equivalent basis was 292 and the annual turnover was £33,884m.

-To deliver our exams and assessments, we work with a network of service providers, including national and area representatives, and registered exam centres (schools, private colleges, universities and other educational bodies).
+To deliver our exams and assessments, we work with a network of service providers, including national and area representatives, as well as registered exam centres and hubs (schools, private colleges, universities and other educational bodies).
 Other key service providers include our recruitment agencies, printers and distributors, data processors, travel agents, research partners, consultants and professional advisers.
 We also enter into commercial agreements and collaboration projects with strategic partners.